privacyguides/privacyguides.org/docs/desktop-browsers.md

 - [x] Select **Strict** Enhanced Tracking Protection

 This protects you by blocking social media trackers, fingerprinting scripts (note that this does not protect you from *all* fingerprinting), cryptominers, cross-site tracking cookies, and some other tracking content.
 ETP protects against many common threats, but it does not block all tracking avenues because it is designed to have minimal to no impact on site usability.

-##### Firefox Suggest (US only)

-[Firefox Suggest](https://support.mozilla.org/kb/firefox-suggest) is a feature similar to search suggestions which is only available in the US.
-We recommend disabling it for the same reason we recommend disabling search suggestions.
-If you don't see these options under the **Address Bar** header, you do not have the new experience and can ignore these changes.

-- [ ] Uncheck **Suggestions from the web**
-- [ ] Uncheck **Suggestions from sponsors**

 ##### Sanitize on Close